-Phoenix Singers was founded by Framlingham based musician and teacher the late Malcolm Russel in 1976.
+Phoenix Singers was founded by Framlingham based musician and teacher the late Malcolm Russell in 1976.
 Malcolm saw no reason why the physiological and social benefits of choral singing should not be shared widely in a choir striving at the same time for excellence in performance.

 Phoenix Singers has remained true to its founder's vision and developed an understanding of the place and role of the organisation in the community from which it draws its members and audience and which it enriches through its performances and outreach.